danagerous/bus-routes/README.md

 This was my very first experience with web mapping back in 2011.
 I want to update this application.

-See ENHANCEMENTS in the Issues tab.
+See the Issues tab for enhancements.